Skip to content

 Best Practices for Exhibiting Minimalist Art

-3. Consider lighting: Use soft, diffused lighting to avoid harsh shadows.
+3. Light carefully: Use soft lighting to avoid harsh shadows.

-5. Use minimal frames: Choose simple, unobtrusive frames that don't detract from the art.
+5. Keep frames simple: Choose frames that don't distract from the art.

 Navigating the US Art Market: Tips for Sellers